-The quarterly AP Economy Survey drew upon forecasts from 42 economists.
-Here are their average predictions:
+The quarterly AP Economy Survey drew upon forecasts from 43 economists.
+Here are their average predictions, along with historical context:

 _ For the April-June quarter this year, the economy grew at an annual rate of 1.7 percent.
 That was the weakest since right after the recession ended in June 2009.
 In the July-September quarter, analysts think the economy grew at a 2 percent pace.
 On Friday, the government will issue its first estimate of last quarter's expansion.
 Growth in the current fourth quarter is expected to amount to a 2.4 percent pace.
 Next year, the first quarter won't likely be much better.
 The economy must grow more robustly _ at a roughly 5 percent rate _ to reduce unemployment.

 _ Unemployment rate: September's rate was 9.6 percent.
 Economists predict it will rise to 9.7 percent in October and remain there in November.
 In December, they think it will dip to 9.6 percent.
 In December 2011, they predict the rate will be 9 percent.
 The unemployment rate peaked at 10.1 percent in October 2009, a 26-year high.

 _ Net job creation: In October, a gain of 45,667 jobs.
 In November, a gain of 68,048.
 In December, 87,786.
 For all of 2011, the economy should add a net total of 1.6 million jobs.
 That's lower than the 2.1 million economists had forecast three months ago.
 The recession wiped out 7.3 million jobs.
 The economy would need to produce a net 200,000 jobs each month for more than three years to recoup those losses.